-The best answer is to go for a platform or sprung edge divan ideally.
+The best answer is to go for a platform or sprung edge divan (ideally).
 This ensures a consistent surface and removes the issue of slats causing dipping or damage to your mattress.
-Whilst a nice looking bed frame is a consideration when buying a new bed, you also have to weigh this up against the impact of certain slatted bed frames.
-Particularly against your mattresses longevity, comfort and consistency.
+Whilst a nice looking bed frame is a consideration when buying a new bed, you also have to weigh this up against the impact of certain slatted bed frames, particularly against your mattress’s longevity, comfort and consistency.

 Slats are fine as an entry-level mattress base, provided they are not spaced too far apart and you board over them.
 If not, you can end up with sagging mattresses or even rips and tears in the mattress fabric.
 The best way to avoid the hassle of slatted bases is to choose an upholstered divan.
 This saves the need for any boarding over or tweaking.